Two New Approaches to Compressed Sensing Exhibiting Both Robust Sparse Recovery and the Grouping Effect: Main Theoretical Results

 \section{Main Theoretical Results}

 This section contains the main contributions of the paper.
+We begin by showing in Section \ref{ssec:rel} that the solution paths of EN and CLOT are identical if both $\l_1$ and $\l_2$ are treated as adjustable parameters.
+Therefore further research would be needed to establish whether CLOT offers any advantages over EN in numerical performance in sparse regression.
+Then we present several theoretical advantages of CLOT over both EN and LASSO.
 First it is shown in Section \ref{ssec:lack} that the EN approach does not achieve robust sparse recovery, and is therefore not suitable for compressed sensing applications.
 Next, it is shown in Section \ref{ssec:corr} that the SGL formulation assigns nearly equal weights to highly correlated features \textit{within the same group}, though not necessarily to highly correlated features from different groups.
 It follows as a corollary that CLOT assigns nearly equal weights to highly correlated features.
 Then it is shown in Section \ref{ssec:robust} that the SGL formulation achieves robust sparse recovery.
 The contents of a companion paper by a subset of the present authors \cite{MV-Eren-Bounds16} establish that SGL achieves robust sparse recovery of order $k$ \textit{provided that each group size is smaller than $k$}.
 There is no such restriction here.
 It follows as a corollary that CLOT also achieves robust sparse recovery.